 The End Result

-Revenue from I-90 tolls could fund the necessary improvements on SR 520 between Medina and I-5, allowing for a safer, more reliable Cross Lake Washington Corridor.
+Revenue from I-90 tolls could fund the necessary improvements on SR 520 between I-5 and Medina, allowing for a safer, more reliable Cross Lake Washington Corridor.

-Washington is one of 15 states participating in the federal Value Pricing Pilot Program (VPPP), a platform that encourages states to test and implement tolling to manage highway congestion and generate revenue to construct needed improvements.
+Washington is one of 15 states participating in the federal Value Pricing Pilot Program, which encourages states to test and implement tolling to manage highway congestion and generate revenue to construct needed improvements.

 What is the project timeline?

-The I-90 Tolling Project’s environmental study is funded with $3.32 million of federal and state dollars.
+The I-90 Tolling Project’s environmental study is funded with $8.32 million of federal and state funding.

-For additional information on the SR 520 Program financing, visit SR 520 Costs, Funding and Tolling.
+For more information on SR 520 Program financing, visit SR 520 Costs, Funding and Tolling.

 How can I get more information?